Marlon-Sbardelatti/nvim-create-java-project/README.md

 mkjava.sh + MyJavaProject
 The project structure will be created in the current directory.

-# Notes
-Please ensure you have Neovim installed on your system before using this script.

 # Contribution
 If you have suggestions for improving the script or want to report issues, feel free to contribute by forking the repository and creating a pull request.